iblethebible/Monero-Casino/README.md

 # Monero-Casino
-Online casino which is provably fair with a transparent random number generating system for the results using the hash from blocks on the Monero blockchain.
+Online casino which is provably fair with a transparent random number generating system for the results using the hash from blocks mined on the Monero blockchain.
 Built in python and hosted on a flask web server with a MySQL database the application has three betting options.
 1. A bet on the number being odd or even.
 2. A bet on the exact outcome.
 3. A bet on it being above or below 50.